 Wild Mushroom Bisque

 20 oz. of a medley of cleaned, trimmed, and sliced mushrooms

 (I used 8 oz. button mushrooms, 6 oz. portabella, 6 oz. shiitake mushrooms, but you can substitute oyster, crimini, porcini, whatever is available.)

 1 cup dry sherry

 ½ tsp white pepper

 Salt to taste

 Sauté diced shallots in butter and olive oil mixture over medium heat for 2-3 minutes, add sliced mushrooms and sauté 3-4 more minutes to soften, stirring frequently.
 Add dry sherry to mixture and bring to a low boil.
 Reduce liquid on low boil for 8-10 minutes, stirring frequently.
 Add chicken (or vegetable) broth and tarragon, bring to low boil, then simmer on low another 8-10 minutes, reduce heat.
 Fully purée mixture in a blender, or with an immersion blender.

 Return to soup pot, then add half and half, pepper, and salt to taste, reheat on stovetop on medium for 5 minutes, do not boil or burn.
 Serve hot with croutons & shaved parmesan, crackers or crunchy sourdough.
 Serves 6.

 Hi, I'm Kate from Northern California.
-I'm a bargain hunter, design lover, and incurable DIYer.
-I'm on a quest for diamond style on a dime, and I'm out to make my world fabulous, for less, one do-it-yourself project at a time.
+I'm a bargain hunter, design lover, renovator, and incurable DIYer.
+I'm on a quest for diamond style on a dime, and out to make my world fabulous, for less, one DIY or decorating project at a time.
 Learn more.